ellianaping/444FinalProject/README.md

 ## Step seven: Conclusion
 Not excalty sure what to put for the conclusion, but I think Neuralforecast plots look the best (Kaitlyn)

+In this project we did an entire predicive analyisis.
+We started with preparing the data and then used evaluation metrics to evalute differnt types of models.
+After identifying the best models from each type we graphed the forecasts.

+Throughout the evaluation phase we discovered that AutoARIMA was the best preformer for capturing the seasonality and trends in hotel data and it out preformed other baseline models.
+We also discovered that incorporating OTB data and other seasonal predictors helped with the acuracy.

+Looking at the plots we created with the forecasts we decided that the

+Ultimately, this project provides a scalable framework for hotel revenue managers to anticipate demand fluctuations.
+By automating the selection of the best-performing model for each unique hotel ID, we ensure that forecasting remains precise, adaptive, and actionable for data-driven decision-making in the hospitality industry.